-If you or someone you know has been suffering from prescription painkiller addiction, seeking professional help immediately is of the utmost importance.
+If you or someone you know has been suffering from prescription painkiller addiction, seeking professional help immediately is crucial.
 If professional help is not sought, the addiction could easily escalate into heroin abuse.
-Of course, if you or someone you know has been suffering at the hands of heroin abuse or dependence disorder seeking help is also essential, because the disorder could easily lead to drug-related overdose death and other serious health-related complications.
+Of course, if you or someone you know has been suffering at the hands of heroin abuse or dependence disorder, seeking help is also essential because the disorder could easily lead to drug-related overdose, death, or other serious health-related complications.

 Absolute Awakenings and Heroin Addiction Recovery

 At Absolute Awakenings, we understand how difficult recovering from heroin addiction can be.
 Out of all the chemical substances in circulation, heroin is one of the most addictive and hardest to quit long-term.
 Sadly, many individuals who undergo treatment for heroin addiction end up relapsing before they truly give themselves a shot at the ins and outs of recovery – this is typical because the symptoms of post-acute withdrawal are so severe.
 These symptoms include intense psychological cravings, mild depression and anxiety, sleep-related issues, general discomfort, and long-term gastrointestinal issues, namely chronic constipation.
 At Absolute Awakenings, we help treat all these symptoms and more in our state-of-the-art treatment facility.
 For more information, give us a call today.
 We look forward to speaking with you and getting you or your loved one on the road to long-term heroin addiction recovery as quickly as possible.